 The valuation technique used to measure fair value for the Company's Level 1 assets is a market approach, using prices and other relevant information generated by market transactions involving identical assets.
-The valuation technique used to measure fair value for Level 3 assets is an income approach, where, in most cases, the expected future cash flows are discounted back to present value for each asset, except for the investment put option related to the ARS Rights, which is based on the Black-Scholes option pricing model and approximates the difference in value between the par value and the fair value of the associated ARS.
+The valuation technique used to measure fair value for Level 3 assets is an income approach, where, in most cases, the expected future cash flows are discounted back to present value for each asset, except with respect to the investment put option related to the ARS Rights, for which the valuation was based on the Black-Scholes option pricing model and approximated the difference in value between the par value and the fair value of the associated ARS.

-At March 31, 2010 and December 31, 2009, the Company held approximately \$15.3 million and \$15.5 million, respectively, in fair value of ARS classified as short-term investments.
-The assets underlying the ARS are student loans which are substantially backed by the federal government.
-The fair values of these securities as of March 31, 2010 and December 31, 2009 were estimated using a DCF model.
-In the first quarter of fiscal year 2008, the Company reclassified its ARS to the Level 3 category, as some of the inputs used in the DCF model are unobservable.
-The valuation of the Company's ARS investment portfolio is subject to uncertainties that are difficult to predict.
-The assumptions used in preparing the DCF model include estimates of interest rates, timing and amount of cash flows, credit and liquidity premiums and expected holding periods of the ARS, based on data available as of the applicable balance sheet date.
-These assumptions are volatile and subject to change as the underlying sources of these assumptions and market conditions change, which could result in significant changes to the fair value of the ARS.
-The significant assumptions of the DCF model are discount margins that are based on industry recognized student loan sector indices, an additional liquidity discount and an estimated term to liquidity.
-Other items that this analysis considers are the collateralization underlying the security investments, the creditworthiness of the counterparty and the timing of expected future cash flows.
-There were no significant changes to the assumptions or inputs for the DCF model for ARS as of March 31, 2010 compared to December 31, 2009.
+At December 31, 2009, the Company held approximately \$15.5 million in fair value of ARS classified as short-term investments.
+The assets underlying the ARS were student loans substantially backed by the federal government.
+The fair value of these securities as of December 31, 2009 was estimated using a discounted cash flow ("DCF") model.
+The Company classified its ARS in the Level 3 category, as some of the inputs used in the DCF model were unobservable.
+The assumptions used in preparing the DCF model included estimates of interest rates, timing and amount of cash flows, credit and liquidity premiums and expected holding periods of the ARS, based on data available as of December 31, 2009.
+The significant assumptions of the DCF model were discount margins that were based on industry recognized student loan sector indices, an additional liquidity discount and an estimated term to liquidity.
+Other items that this analysis considered were the collateralization underlying the security investments, the creditworthiness of the counterparty and the timing of expected future cash flows.
 The Company's ARS were also compared, when possible, to other observable market data for securities with similar characteristics as the ARS.